 Who doesn’t love a fun fact?
-If you’re heading to the island of Niue, then there’s plenty of interesting things you’ll learn through the island’s tours and while exploring the sea tracks.
-But before you get there, wise up with some non-essential yet interesting facts about Niue.
+If you’re heading to the island of Niue, then there are plenty of interesting things you’ll learn through the island’s tours and while exploring the sea tracks.
+But before you get there, wise up with some non-essential yet interesting facts about Niue!

-1. There’s More Niueans Living Outside of Niue than in Niue
+1. There are More Niueans Living Outside of Niue than in Niue

-Niue has a humble population of around 1,600 residents, while a whopping 22,200 Niueans live in New Zealand.
+Niue has a humble population of around 1,500 residents, while a whopping 30,870 Niueans live in New Zealand!
 Niueans have New Zealand citizenship making living and travelling overseas a breeze.
 You can dive more into this fun fact in Who are the People of Niue?
 Ethnicity, Population & More.
 This statistic also means that there are more people speaking Niue’s native language, Vagahau Niue or Niuean, overseas than in Niue, which leads to our second point…

 2. Niuean is an Endangered Language

 It’s estimated that only 7,000 people speak Niuean, therefore the Niuean language is classified as a “definitely endangered language” by UNESCO.
 You can find Niuean speakers in Niue, New Zealand, the Cook Islands and Tonga.
 Learn more about the Niuean language in our guide, What is the Niue Language?

 3. Islanders in the North Speak Differently from Islanders in the South

-Yes, despite Niue’s small size – just 260km2 (100sq mi), there are different dialects between people living in the north of the island compared to those living in the south!
+Yes, despite Niue’s small size – just 260 km² (100 mi²), there are different dialects between people living in the north of the island compared to those living in the south!
 The northern dialect is called the “Motu” dialect, while the dialect spoken in the south is known as “Tafiti”.
 For instance, those from the north call guava “kautoga” while people from the south call it “lala”.
 Check out more Niuean words in the 10 Niuean Words to Know When Visiting Niue.

 4. Niue Used to Have a Pokemon Currency

-Although Niue is a country in free association with New Zealand and therefore shared the currency of the New Zealand Dollar, Niue has issued some of its own commemorative coins accepted as legal tender within Niue.
+Although Niue is a country in free association with New Zealand and therefore shared the currency of the New Zealand Dollar, the island has issued some of its own commemorative coins accepted as legal tender within Niue.
 In 2001, the Niue Government issued five Pokemon coins depicting Pokemon characters on one side and Queen Elizabeth II on the other.
 Niue has also had Star Wars-themed coins.
 You can see them for yourself at the Niue Philatelic & Numismatic store – find out more in Where to Buy the Best Souvenirs in Niue.

 6. Niue is the World’s Largest Raised Coral Atoll

-With a 260km2 (100sq mi) landmass and sitting on top of 30m (100ft) cliffs, Niue is the world’s largest uplifted coral atoll.
+With a 260 km² (100 mi²) landmass and sitting on top of 30 m (100 ft) cliffs, Niue is the world’s largest uplifted coral atoll.
 It was formed by volcanic upheavals some 2-3 million years ago leaving a large island of limestone rock.
 That’s what makes Niue unique from the other South Pacific Islands and why it has the nickname “The Rock of the Pacific”.
 You can find out more on the subject in How Was Niue Formed?
 The Geology of Niue Island.